Canonical decompositions for Poincar\'e duality pairs: Torus Decompositions for groups and pairs

 \section{Torus Decompositions for $PD(n+2)$ groups and pairs}

+Before embarking on the proof of Theorem \ref{mainresult}, we will consider a simpler graph of groups structure analogous to the torus decomposition $T(M)$ of a $3$--manifold $M$, discussed in section \ref{preliminaries}.

-We will start this section by considering an orientable $PD(n+2)$ group $G$, where $n\geq1$, and the graph of groups structure $\Gamma_{n+1}(G)=\Gamma (\mathcal{F}_{n+1}:G)$ of Theorem \ref{JSJforVPCofgivenlength}$.$ Recall from Lemma \ref{PD(n+2)groupshavenoa.i.setsoverVPCk<n} that such a group cannot admit any nontrivial almost invariant subset over a $VPC$ subgroup of length $\leq n$, so that $\Gamma_{n+1}(G)$ does exist.
-It is a reduced regular neighbourhood of $\mathcal{F}_{n+1}$ in $G$, where $\mathcal{F}_{n+1}$ is the collection of all nontrivial almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups.
+We will start this section by considering an orientable $PD(n+2)$ group $G$, where $n\geq1$, and the graph of groups structure $\Gamma_{n+1}(G)=\Gamma (\mathcal{F}_{n+1}:G)$ of Theorem \ref{JSJforVPCofgivenlength}$.$ Recall from Lemma \ref{PD(n+2)groupshavenoa.i.setsoverVPCk<n} that such a group cannot admit any nontrivial almost invariant subset over a $VPC(\leq n)$ subgroup, so that $\Gamma_{n+1}(G)$ does exist.
+It is a reduced algebraic regular neighbourhood of $\mathcal{F}_{n+1}$ in $G$, where $\mathcal{F}_{n+1}$ is the collection of equivalence classes of all nontrivial almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups.
 Since $G$ is orientable, the nontrivial almost invariant sets in $\mathcal{F}_{n+1}$ are automatically over orientable $VPC(n+1)$ groups.
-Recall that if $H$ is an orientable $VPC(n+1)$ subgroup of $G$, we call $H$ a torus, and $G$ possesses a unique nontrivial $H$--almost invariant subset, up to equivalence and complementation.
+Recall that if $H$ is an orientable $VPC(n+1)$ subgroup of $G$, we call $H$ an essential torus in $G$, and $G$ possesses a unique nontrivial $H$--almost invariant subset, up to equivalence and complementation.
 Thus $\mathcal{F}_{n+1}$ can be thought of as the collection of all essential tori in $G$.
-It will be convenient to denote $\Gamma_{n+1}(G)$ by $T_{n+1}(G)$, and we will call $T_{n+1}(G)$ the \textit{torus decomposition} of $G$.
-We will also use $T_{n+1}^{c}(G)$ to denote the completion $\Gamma_{n+1}^{c}(G)$ of $\Gamma_{n+1}(G)$, as discussed at the end of section \ref{preliminaries}.
+It will be convenient to denote $\Gamma _{n+1}(G)$ by $T_{n+1}(G)$, and we will call $T_{n+1}(G)$ the \textit{torus decomposition} of $G$.
+We will also use $T_{n+1}^{c}(G)$ to denote the completion $\Gamma_{n+1}^{c}(G)$ of $\Gamma_{n+1}(G)$.
+See Definition \ref{defnofcompletion}.